On Split-State Quantum Tamper Detection and Non-Malleability: Introduction

 \textbf{Other Classical Non-Malleable Codes and Secret Sharing Schemes.} NMCs were originally introduced by Dziembowski, Pietrzak and Wichs \cite{DPW10}, in the context of algebraic and side-channel attacks to tamper-resilient hardware.
-In the past decade, the split-state and closely related tampering models for NMCs and secret sharing schemes have witnessed a flurry of work \cite{LL12,DKO13,CG14a,CG14b,ADL17,CGL15,li15,Li17,GK16,GK18,ADNOP19,BS19,FV19,Li19,AO20,BFOSV20,BFV21,GSZ21,AKOOS22,CKOS22,Li23}, culminating in recent explicit constructions of classical split-state NMCs of explicit constant rate $1/3$~\cite{AKOOS22} and constructions with (small) constant rate but also smaller error~\cite{Li23}. \cite{Cheraghchi2013CapacityON} proved that the capacity of non-malleable codes in the $t$ split-state model approaches $1-\frac{1}{t}$.
+In the past decade, the split-state and closely related tampering models for NMCs and secret sharing schemes have witnessed a flurry of work \cite{LL12,DKO13,CG14a,CG14b,Jafargholi2015TamperDA,ADL17,CGL15,li15} \cite{Li17,GK16,GK18,ADNOP19,BS19,FV19,Li19,AO20,BFOSV20,BFV21,GSZ21,AKOOS22,CKOS22,Li23}, culminating in recent explicit constructions of classical split-state NMCs of explicit constant rate $1/3$~\cite{AKOOS22} and constructions with (small) constant rate but also smaller error~\cite{Li23}. \\

-Split-state NMCs and related notions have also found numerous applications to other cryptographic tasks, such as non-malleable commitments \cite{GPR16}, secure message transmission \cite{GK16, GK18}, and non-malleable signatures~\cite{ADNOP19,AP19,CKOS22}, in addition to secret sharing. \\

-\textbf{Data Hiding Schemes and Leakage Resilience.} Peres and Wootters \cite{Peres1991OptimalDO} are credited with the first observations of data hiding features of bipartite quantum states.
+\suppress{ \textbf{Data Hiding Schemes and Leakage Resilience.} Peres and Wootters \cite{Peres1991OptimalDO} are credited with the first observations of data hiding features of bipartite quantum states.
 They showed that one could encode classical random variables into mixtures of bipartite product states, such that two parties restricted to $\locc$ operations would learn significantly less about the message than parties with generic entangling operations.
-This lead to a series of results constructing and characterizing collections of states with different hiding attributes \cite{MassarP00, Terhal2000HidingBI, DiVincenzo2001QuantumDH, DiVincenzo2002HidingQD, Hayden2003RandomizingQS, Matthews2008DistinguishabilityOQ, Chitambar2012EverythingYA, Lami2017UltimateDH}, as well as studying connections to secret sharing \cite{Hayden2004MultipartyDH, Wang2017LocalDO, akan2023UnboundedLA}, with still with fascinating open questions \cite{winter_reflections2017}.
+This lead to a series of results constructing and characterizing collections of states with different hiding attributes \cite{MassarP00,Terhal2000HidingBI,DiVincenzo2001QuantumDH,DiVincenzo2002HidingQD,Hayden2003RandomizingQS,Matthews2008DistinguishabilityOQ,Chitambar2012EverythingYA,Lami2017UltimateDH}, as well as studying connections to secret sharing \cite{Hayden2004MultipartyDH,Wang2017LocalDO,akan2023UnboundedLA}, with still with fascinating open questions \cite{winter_reflections2017}.

 Most related to our work is the recent result by \cite{akan2023UnboundedLA}, who designed cryptographic primitives (e.g. public key encryption, digital signatures, secret sharing schemes, etc.) with quantum secret keys, for classical messages, which are leakage-resilient to unbounded $\locc$.
 In particular, their secret sharing schemes are robust only to non-adaptive (one-way) leakage, albeit have polynomially smaller share size compared to ours.\\